Is It Irrational?

 Squaring a Rational Number

-First, let us see what happens when you square a rational number:
+First, let us see what happens when we square a rational number:

-If the rational number is a/b, then that will become a2/b2 when squared.
+If the rational number is a/b, then that becomes a2/b2 when squared.

 Notice that the exponent is 2, which is an even number.

-But to do this properly we should really break the numbers down into their prime factors (any whole number can be made by multiplying prime numbers together):
+But to do this properly we should really break the numbers down into their prime factors (any whole number above 1 is prime or can be made by multiplying prime numbers):

 Notice that the exponents are still even numbers.
 The 3 has an exponent of 2 (32) and the 2 has an exponent of 4 (24).